ThreatConnect-Inc/threatconnect-developer-docs/api_docs.md

 ## Creating an API key

-If you are not able to create an API key following to the steps provided below, please contact <sales@threatconnect.com> to discuss pricing.
+If you are not able to create an API key using to the steps provided below, please contact <sales@threatconnect.com> to discuss pricing.

 To create an API key: